sampollard/reduce-error/notes.md

 6. ✓ Cite https://oeis.org/A001147
 7. ✓ Multiple histograms
 8. ✓ Make the "nearly identical" plot so it looks uniform
-9. Investigate the following: Is there a fundamental tradeoff between the height of the reduction tree and the error? e.g. left-associative is the most "unbalanced" in a sense - we also find the error is pretty high.
+9. ✓ Investigate the following: Is there a fundamental tradeoff between the height of the reduction tree and the error? e.g. left-associative is the most "unbalanced" in a sense - we also find the error is pretty high.

+  Answer: Kind of?
+There is a positive correlation (except for unif(-1,1) which is slightly negative.
+Further work necessary.
-10. Plot stuff from `dotprod.tsv`
+10. ✗ Plot stuff from `dotprod.tsv`
-11. Run simgrid with the simple sum program for different allreduce algorithms
+11. ✗ Run simgrid with the simple sum program for different allreduce algorithms
 12. Explain what we get from each of figs 3,4,5
-   - 3: Forcing left associativity can have worse error
+   - ✓ 3: Forcing left associativity can have worse error
    - 4: When generating random sums, the associativity matters more than ordering (makes sense since FP addition is commutative).
 This also means that `commute = true` should not make much difference with MPI custom operations.
-   - 5: U(-1,1) has the worst error, probably because more catastrophic cancellation happens
+   - ✓ 5: U(-1,1) has the worst error, probably because more catastrophic cancellation happens
+13. ✓ Put averages in table for figs 3,4,5

 ## Paper writing
 ### 8/12/20
-- Hypothesis that different simgrid reductions on nekbone will cause different results is false.
+- Hypothesis that different simgrid reductions on nekbone will cause different results is not false, but nekbone+simgrid is pretty reproducible.
 I don't know why.
 It seems to be more robust that I expected.
-- Put averages in table for figs 3,4,5

-### 8/16/20
+### Final Paper Steps: Aug 16-17
 - Talapas is a pain.
 You have to load the modules in sbatch if you didn't load them in the interactive shell.
 - `assoc.R` needs some improvement with how it handles the bin counting.
 It's probably just better to used a fixed count in most cases.
+- SimGrid results are weird.
+The later trials all have the same result.
+Maybe it's because of how I built it?
+Earlier trials were recompiling more frequently.
+In the interest of time I didn't do that for trials > about 18.
+  Worth looking into in the future.